 - Dam Name (which would be the female parent of the dog being sold)

-Step 7 – Additional Provisions – The form provides an area where you can write in any additional provisions you would like to be included in the document.
-Simply print or type the additions into the space provided to fit the needs of your transaction.
+Step 7 – Additional Provisions – Contained within the form is an area where you can write in any additional provisions you would like to be included within the document.
+Simply print or type the additional conditions into the space provided in order to fit the needs of your transaction.

 Step 8 – Governing Law – Input the state in which the transaction is taking place, making the agreement governed by and construed in accordance with that specific state.

-Step 10 – Signature – The last step requires that the seller sign the document on the indicated line, thus finalizing the document.
+Step 10 – Signature – The last step requires that the seller sign the form on the indicated line, thus finalizing the document.